liulehui/LintcodeSolution/leetcode/Hashtable & String/README.md

 Solutions:
 sliding window
 First, expand the right pointer, for each right pointer meet the requirement, we have right - left + 1 subarrays.

+#### 6. ZigZag Conversion
+Solutions:
+use two state to record the currentRow to append and use goingDown or up to record +1 or -1
+Time:  O(n) Space : O(n)